Eurovision Song Contest 2017: Argument for using pre-recorded vocals live

-After discussing the matter with the EBU, NRK were granted an exception to the rule.
+After discussing the matter with the EBU, NRK was granted an exception to the rule.
 Jowst stated that "[the Norwegian delegation] have now been allowed to use the recorded vocal tracks, [...].
 But [they] have also practiced a plan B with the backing vocalists, if there are big protests from others in Kyiv."
 Both Jowst and Aleksander Walmann think that had "Grab the Moment" been in the semi-final of the 2018 contest following an abolition of the rule, they would have had an advantage.
 NRK stated on 2 May that Jowst was aiming to perform the song acoustically as a back-up, by bringing two additional backing vocalists who would perform the pre-recorded vocals live using a filter applied by the sound engineering team so as not to compromise on sound quality.